Gamma Exposure (GEX)

 Key Takeaways

-4. Zero gamma level is a volatility trigger
+4. Zero gamma level is a possible volatility trigger

-5. Combine with option walls and price action
+5. Combine with price action and your own levels

 Note: GEX shows current positioning, not predictions.
 Past GEX patterns may not repeat.
 Use alongside other analysis and always do your own research.